remlapmot/mrrobust/README.md

 Tom Palmer <tom.palmer@lancaster.ac.uk>, Wesley Spiller, Neil Davies

 ## How to cite the mrrobust package
 Spiller W, Davies NM, Palmer TM.
 Software Application Profile: mrrobust - A tool for performing two-sample summary Mendelian randomization analyses.
-International Journal of Epidemiology, published online 12th September 2018. <https://doi.org/10.1093/ije/dyy195>
+International Journal of Epidemiology, 2019, 48, 3, 684-690. <https://doi.org/10.1093/ije/dyy195>

 ## Collaboration
 If you would like to extend the code or add new commands I am open to receiving pull requests on GitHub or send me an email.